vovagorodok/ArrayUtils/README.md

 Can be stored on static mamory or stack.

 Added additional `VirtualSmallArray` and `VirtualSmallMap` containers that can hide their sizes.
-Has overhead of c array plus poiner to virtual table.
+Has overhead of poiner to virtual table.